Why Hire Jack Bernstein Injury Lawyers?

 Frequently Asked Questions

 Jack Bernstein has over 40 years of experience practicing personal injury law.
 He has represented thousands of clients against major corporations and insurance companies.
-He understands the tactics casino risk management teams use to minimize claims and knows how to build a case that holds them accountable.- Contingency Fee Basis: You pay no attorney fees unless we win your case.
+He understands the tactics casino risk management teams use to minimize claims and knows how to build a case that holds them accountable.

 - Free Consultation: We offer a no-obligation review of your case to explain your rights.